 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-Wen Hsuan Chou: This research explores microbial culturomics using an automated platform to enhance microbial isolation, cultivation, and monoclonal screening, aiming to improve understanding of beneficial microbes and their applications.
+Wen Hsuan Chou: This research explores microbial culturomics using an automated, droplet microfluidic-based platform to enhance microbial isolation, cultivation, and monoclonal screening, aiming to improve understanding of human gut microbiota and their applications.

 What are the most recent developments in your field of research?